 Armed with my degree I was given a position lecturing at what was then the Institute of Catholic Education, later to become the Australian Catholic University.
-And there I stayed for the nearly 25 years.
+And there I stayed for nearly 25 years.

 My greatest achievement is considered to be that I am the author of the Newman Error Analysis for Mathematics.
 Back in 1976-1977 I came up with a way of diagnosing children’s errors in mathematics which has gone on to be very popular as a diagnostic tool throughout the world.
-I am of course thrilled to have made a difference to the education of children.
+I am thrilled to have made a difference to the education of children.

 My message as an educator is quite simple: talk to the children; get close to how they see the world.
 Experimentation is all very well and of course essential but please remember that there is also a essential part played in all our education where someone shows you how to do it!
 We all learn through experience but not everything is learned through experience.
-A good teacher, a mentor is also essential.
+A good teacher, a mentor is essential.